-The California Stream Condition Index (CSCI, [11]) is a predictive index that compares observed benthic macroinvertebrate taxa and metrics at a site to those expected under least disturbed reference conditions (sensu [4]).
-Expected values at a site are based on models that estimate the likely macroinvertebrate community relative to factors that naturally influence biology [20,21].
+The California Stream Condition Index (CSCI, [13]) is a predictive index that compares observed benthic macroinvertebrate taxa and metrics at a site to those expected under least disturbed reference conditions (sensu [4]).
+Expected values at a site are based on models that estimate the likely macroinvertebrate community relative to factors that naturally influence biology [22,23].

-The Algal Stream Condition Index (ASCI, [19]) was similarly developed as a response endpoint for lower trophic levels; the ASCI is a non-predictive multi-metric index (i.e., it uses a uniform, statewide reference expectation) that incorporates both diatoms and soft-bodied algae.
+The Algal Stream Condition Index (ASCI, [21]) was similarly developed as a response endpoint for primary production, with implications for ecosystem function; the ASCI is a non-predictive multi-metric index (i.e., it uses a uniform, statewide reference expectation) that incorporates both diatoms and soft-bodied algae.
 Scores for both the CSCI and ASCI can range from 0 to ~ 1.4, with a score of 1 at sites in reference condition and lower values indicating biological degradation.
 Both communities are used as standard assessment measures for perennial wadeable streams in California.

 Index scores were compared to the distribution of scores at reference sites statewide to identify biological condition classes that described the likelihood of biological alteration.
-For both the CSCI and ASCI, the 1st, 10th, and 30th percentiles of scores at reference sites were used to categorize sites as very likely to have altered biological condition (scores less than the 1st percentile), likely altered (scores between the 1st and 10th percentile), possibly altered (scores between the 10th and 30th percentiles), and likely intact (scores greater than the 30th percentile) (Table 1).
+For both the CSCI and ASCI, the 1st, 10th, and 30th percentiles of scores at reference sites with minimal human disturbance [4,5] were used to categorize sites as very likely to have altered biological condition (scores less than the 1st percentile), likely altered (scores between the 1st and 10th percentile), possibly altered (scores between the 10th and 30th percentiles), and likely intact (scores greater than the 30th percentile) (Table 1).
 This produced four classes for each index, such that each site had two categories describing separate measures of the likelihood of biological alteration in the benthic macroinvertebrate and algal communities.
 Both response endpoints were jointly considered in the calculation of the SQI for evaluating overall biological condition, described below.
 Analysis of multiple assemblages provides a more comprehensive assessment of biological condition that can confirm overall stream health, and may also provide additional diagnostic information about stressors (as different communities may respond to different characteristics of stream habitat).

 2.2.2 Integrating multiple measures of biological condition